 - Make Block.
-The Make Block ^{} tool provides the ability to create a new block. - Edit Block.
-The Edit Block tool provides the ability to add or remove sketch entities and to modify dimensions and relations in your sketch. - Insert Block.
-The Insert Block tool provides the ability to add a new block to your sketch or drawing.
+The Make Block \ tool provides the ability to create a new block. - Edit Block.
+The Edit Block is tool provides the ability to add or remove sketch entities and to modify dimensions and relations in your sketch. - Insert Block.
+The Insert Block to provides the ability to add a new block to your sketch or drawing.
 This option provides the ability to either create multiple instances of existing blocks or to browse for existing blocks. - Add/Remove.
-The Add/Remove tool provides the ability to add or remove sketch entities to or from your block.
+The Add/Remove tool provides the ability to add or remove sketch entities to or from your block. - Rebuild.
+The Rebuild it tool provides the ability to update the parent sketches affected by your block changes.

-- Rebuild.
-The Rebuild look changes the ability to update the parent sketches affected by your block changes. - Saves Block.
-The Saves Block tool provides the ability to save the block to a file.
+- Saves Block.
+The Saves Block does not be ability to save the block to a file.
 Adds an .sldblk extension. - Explode Block.
 The Explode Block tool provides the ability to explode the selected block. - Belt/Chain.
-The Belt/Chain tool provides the ability to insert a belt.
+The Belt/Chain to insert a belt.